 The value of global construction output is expected to reach US$ 17.5 trillion a year by 2030.
 But as much as US$ 6 trillion could be lost annually by 2030 through corruption, mismanagement and inefficiency.

 If large infrastructure projects are designed and implemented without effective anti-corruption controls and assurance, roads can be built to nowhere, buildings and bridges crumble, environments are damaged, and communities can be left divided and displaced.
-Resources that would otherwise have been spent on public goods are wasted, and white elephant projects remain.
+Resources should be spent on the community are wasted, and costly white elephant projects remain.
 In the worst-case scenario, lives are lost due to unsafe construction.